ldhertert/harness-cli/README.md

 OPTIONS
   -n, --name=name
-      The name of the secret
+      The name of the secret (alternative to id)

   -v, --value=value
       (required) The value of the secret